-At the dawn of the industrial age pants patterns were systematized to include a J seam.
+At the dawn of the industrial age trouser patterns were systematized to include a J seam.
 It is a pretty convenient method for manufacture, and has also clothed the bottom halves of millions since the Napoleonic wars.

 An important side effect of the J seam is that it requires a particular fit in the crotch to avoid disaster.

-Too low and your bum sags, plus there’s additional stress placed on your crotch seam everytime you step.
+Too low and your bum sags, plus there’s additional stress placed on your crotch seam every time you step.
 Which is why a ripped crotch is your most common tear in pants.

 Too high and we not only cut off circulation, but (the greater disaster) we get unsightly creases in the most inopportune places!

 Hence the need to measure your inside leg when fitting pants.
 One could also measure from the waistband downward, but the curve of the fly would make this difficult to do accurately.